gearglow/ReptiliaWithATwist/The List - Notes.md

 - ~~Find and read the primers on Jiu Jitsu, Krav Maga, Shaolin Kung Fu, and Other Hard-Style Martial Arts~~
 - ~~Find and read the primer on Jeet Kun Do and Elysia's Combat Style: Stage 2~~
 - ~~Read the family journals from the vault~~
-- ~~Find and read Divination And Privacy: Information Assurance In The Magical World~~
+- ~~Find and read Divination And Privacy: Information Control In The Magical World~~
 - ~~Examine the wards Dumbledore claims to have put on #4 Privet Drive~~
 - ~~Train Hermione in mind magic, wandless casting, and tai chi~~
 - ~~Find and read the primer on Countering Control: Potions, Spells, and Debts~~